 ENTERTAINMENT AND THINGS TO DO

-*Young's Mountain Music offers live music in a family-friendly setting every Saturday night off Hwy 19E at Mitchell/Yancey line.
+*Young's Mountain Music presents live traditional, bluegrass and country music in a family-friendly setting every Saturday night off Hwy 19E at Mitchell/Yancey line.
 Call 675-4790 or 675-4365.

-*Off the Beaten Path books and antiques shop off W. Main in Burnsville has a wonderful exhibit in May: "Aprons of Mother's Past."
-19 W. Main, basement below The Grapevine and Yummi Yarns' new location.
+*Off the Beaten Path books and antiques shop at 19 W. Main in Burnsville, downstairs below The Grapevine and Yummi Yarns.